6 Reasons for Bi-Annual HVAC Maintenance

 Replacing Components

 Even if all the main components in your HVAC system are in good condition, there may be small parts that need to be replaced.
 While you should be changing your air filter yourself between visits, the technicians will replace it for you if necessary.
 They’ll also replace the fan belts or motor bearings if they aren’t in good condition.
-These small components aren’t expensive to replace but they can have a significant impact on your air-conditioner’s performance and efficiency.
+These small components aren’t expensive to replace but they can have a significant impact on your air-conditioner’s and furnace’s performance and efficiency.

 Favicon